 - The Student Council started a school-wide TerraCycle Program.
 Thus far, this student-led program has helped save acres of wildlife habitat in the United States and has provided clean drinking water to villages throughout Africa.

-- The daily care of WSB’s three school hens is shared by the entire student body.
+- The daily care of WSB’s four school hens is shared by the entire student body.

 - The students & faculty are currently working on an “Enhanced Schoolyard Plan” that incorporates permaculture methods into our landscape.